spotify/super-smash-brogp/README.md

 ### ssbgp

-You also have to configure ssbgp.
-You can tweak some parameters like how many prefixes you want to add/remove on each iteration, how fast, from which file you want to read the prefixes, etc...
-You can find some examples in '''config_files/ssbgp/'''.
+You can tweak some parameters like how many prefixes you want to add/remove on each iteration, how fast, from which file you want to read the prefixes, etc. You can find some examples in `config_files/ssbgp/`.

 ### exabgp

 The tool leverages on exabgp, so the first thing you have to do is configure it to establish the peering sessions with your device.
 You have to make sure that you call the process that will start advertising and removing prefixes.
-You can find an example on how to configure exabgp and call the process in '''config_files/exabgp/exabgp.conf'''.
+You can find some examples on how to configure exabgp and call the process in `config_files/exabgp/`.